-During 2015-16, the Scottish Ministers referred to the Board the cases of 319 life prisoners in order that Tribunals could determine whether or not the individuals concerned should be released on life licence.
-In addition, the Board was required to conclude the consideration of 47 cases that had been carried over from 2014-2015.
+During 2017-18, the Scottish Ministers referred to the Board the cases of 342 life prisoners in order that Tribunals could determine whether or not the individuals concerned should be released on life licence.

-Consideration of 366 cases took place in 2015-16.
-In 44 cases, the Tribunals directed Scottish Ministers to release the prisoner; Tribunals did not direct release in 195 cases; 114 cases were adjourned or postponed and 13 cases were withdrawn in 2015-16.
+Consideration of 342 cases took place in 2017-18.
+In 35 cases, the Tribunals directed Scottish Ministers to release the prisoner; Tribunals did not direct release in 202 cases; 99 cases were adjourned or postponed and 6 cases were withdrawn in 2017-18.

-The following table shows the number of Tribunals convened to consider the cases of life prisoners since 2011 and the outcome of these Tribunals.
+The following table shows the number of Life Sentence Prisoner Tribunals convened to consider the cases of life prisoners since 2013 and the outcome of these Tribunals.